“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 Matlock nudged his companion with a surprised look.
 “Did she really mean—”

 “Sure,” said Thackeray.
 “She’s a caring kind of person.
-A long time ago I guess some missionary was bent on saving a fallen woman, or something like that.
+A long time ago, I guess some missionary was bent on saving a fallen woman or something like that.
 And she happened to be around.
-Too bad she’s just assistant manager for the place.
+Too bad she’s only the assistant manager for the place.
 Not that fallen.”

 “Hey!
 What are you two talking about?”